 At the start of the year we do not open up any of our extra curricular clubs to the children in Early Years.
 This is because we usually find that they are so tired for the first few terms, that the school day is long enough for them.
 At the end of the Autumn Term you will receive a clubs letter detailing clubs that will be available to your child in the Spring Term.

-Our after school club is run at the Junior School site and bookings can be made by contacting the Junior School office on 01252 322156
+Our after school club is run by the Junior School site and bookings can be made by contacting the Junior School office on 01252 322156

 If all is well and it is up and running again….